Spiral Model in Software Engineering: What is it?

 • User input is possible in the spiral model, which helps the developers to get insights into the released prototype.

-• The spiral model is preferred for large projects because it becomes easy for breaking the whole software project into smaller project components, which makes it easy to apply the principles of the spiral model.
+• The spiral model is preferred for large projects because it becomes easy to break the whole software project into smaller project components, which makes it easy to apply the principles of the spiral model.

 Disadvantages of Spiral Model

-The factors which the spiral model lacks, making it not the first choice of the developers:
+The factors that the spiral model lacks make it not the first choice of the developers:

 • Risk management is the only key principle of the Spiral model, which shows its dependency on risk management.

-• It possesses high complexity while on implementation as compared to other SDLC models.
+• It is highly complex while being implemented compared to other SDLC models.

 • The Spiral model needs to be properly documented, as multiple phases are released.